‘Hands off’ online lecture recordings, union tells universities and colleges

-- Agreements for re-use of recordings should last no more than one year
+Lecturers warn employers against breaching performance rights, agreements for re-use of recordings should last no more than one year.

 The University and College Union (UCU) has today (Friday) warned universities and colleges across the UK they may face industrial disputes if they misuse recorded lectures and withhold performance rights from staff.